-Timely attendance is an expectation of professional performance for all School of Medicine students.
+Timely attendance is an expectation of performance for all School of Medicine students.
 This shows respect for peers, patients, faculty and staff.
-Students will be held accountable for adhering to their course schedule, including timely arrival for all learning activities and examinations.
+Students will be held accountable for adhering to their course schedule, and all late arrivals will be tracked with a Late Flag in My Access and Resource Center (MARC) regardless of reason.
 A pattern of lateness during an academic year will be escalated to the Senior Associate Dean for Student Affairs and the Senior Associate Dean for Curricular Affairs, and may result in an Incident Report.